arm-developer-tools/vscode-windowsperf/DEVELOPMENT.md

 -   If running wperf.exe errors "because publisher is unknown", right click the wperf.exe and in the properties set it to "open even if you don't trust the publisher".
 -   You may see error message "CoCreateInstance failed for DIA" in case DIA SDK is not installed or registered as a COM service. (wperf's BUILD.md outlines how to register it)

 Either add wperf to the PATH, or configure the `windowsPerf.wperfPath` setting.
-Set this to the absolute path to mock-wperf in the extension development host, or add this to the [settings.json](./test-workspace/.vscode/settings.json):
+Set this to the absolute path to wperf in the extension development host, or add this to the [settings.json](./test-workspace/.vscode/settings.json):

 ```json
 {